IBMRedbooks/zikipedia/dictionary/D.md

 * Part of DFSMS that provides utilities for copying and moving data.

 ### DFSMShsm *(DFSMS Hierarchical Storage Manager)*
 * Data storage technique that moves data between low and high cost storage devices.
-DFSMShsm also backup and disaster recovery capabilities.
+DFSMShsm also provides backup and disaster recovery capabilities.

 ### DFSMSrmm
 * Part of DFSMS that provides functions for managing tape.